m1dnight/a-slack-and-irc-bot/README.md

 If you were to write a new connectivity for this bot or a plugin, you can always find me on `freenode` under the handle `m1dnight`.

+## Things to do

+ 1. Make errors custom per module such that each error that is thrown is logged automatically gets prepended with the module name.

 ## License

 Distributed under the MIT License.